 Business Analysis Certificate BUS 8990 Schedule # 559880

-Unit Three: The BA’s Role in the Project Lifecycle
+Unit Two: Business Analyst Roles in the Project Lifecycle

 This course is intended to familiarize learners with the importance of strong planning efforts to the successful completion of a project.
 Planning activities include stakeholder identification, development of a communication plan and a plan to manage changes to requirements.
-Next, the course reviews the importance of eliciting “good” requirements and the techniques and methods for gathering, documenting, and confirming the requirements.
-Emphasis is place on the best practices related to each elicitation technique (i.e. brainstorming, interviewing, requirement workshop, etc.) and the strengths and weakness of each approach.
+Next, the course reviews the importance of eliciting requirements and the techniques and methods for gathering, documenting, and confirming the requirements across all stakeholders.
+Emphasis is place on the best practices related to each elicitation technique (i.e. brainstorming, interviewing, requirement workshop, etc.) and applications of each approach.
 Finally, techniques to ensure the solution value is maximized are reviewed.
 After a solution is implemented, indicators of solution results and improvement opportunities are considered.

 Unit One: Planning Business Analysis